 One of her most exciting partnerships didn’t even come until the 1970s, when Arthur Mitchell launched the Dance Theatre of Harlem.
 It was new and exciting territory for Zelda, who designed groundbreaking costumes for almost 100 productions over the next two decades.

-Aside from being gorgeous, they were also – finally – ballet costumes made for black women; instead of slapping standard baby-pink tights on the dancers, she died each and every pair to match the performer’s skin tone.
+Aside from being gorgeous, they were also – finally – ballet costumes made for black women; instead of slapping standard baby-pink tights on the dancers, she dyed each and every pair to match the performer’s skin tone.
 When she finally stopped working, Zelda was 96 years old, and left behind so much more than our dream closet.
 She simply ticked off every box on our inspirational list.

 As a black woman in business, she busted through the glass ceiling.
 Then, as an accomplished, self-taught black designer who had mastered the industry, she made the time to foster the talents of the next generation of Harlem creatives.
 While Zelda may no longer be with us (she died in Harlem in 2001, aged 96) her legacy surely deserves a seat “in spirit” at the table as the fashion industry looks to the black community for guidance at the start of a new movement calling for change and inclusivity.